agama-project/agama-project.github.io/docs/user/guides/patching_agama_live.md

 the old version of the replaced modules if needed.

-If you want to make sure that a module is unloaded (e.g., because it is a dependency of an updated module) or loaded, you can add its name to the `module.order` file.
+If you want to make sure that a module is unloaded (e.g., because it is a dependency of an updated module) or loaded, you can add its name (withouth the suffix `.ko*`) to the `module.order` file.
 Agama will unload those modules in reverse order and it will make sure that systemd loads them when booting the live system.

 ## Running scripts